-Before we come into your property, we’ll ask you some questions to check whether anyone has coronavirus or is in self-isolation.
+Before we come into your property, we’ll ask you some questions to check whether anyone has coronavirus or is in self-isolation or shielding.
 We’ll need your help if that is the case to ensure we keep our colleagues safe, and we’ll talk you through that before they come inside.
 Our engineers will also wear protective equipment, including gloves and a mask.

 We’re committed to keeping our colleagues safe during the pandemic.
 We’re following all Government and public health advice on precautionary measures to protect our people from spreading or catching the virus.
-We’ve split key business-critical team across multiple locations, and we’ve asked all colleagues who can work from home to do so.
+We’ve split key business-critical teams across multiple locations, and all colleagues who can work from home are continuing to do so.

 We’re postponing all new and previously-planned policy meter exchanges for now.
 We’ll be in touch to rearrange your appointment once we return to normal service.